chroma-core/chroma/examples/gemini-genai/README.md

 ## Running the example

-You will need an Google API key to run this demo.
+You will need a Google API key to run this demo.

 Install dependencies and run the example: